 Elaborate Sangeet Performances:

-Sangeet or the musical night is one of the most enjoyable wedding ceremonies where inhibitions are done away with and it’s all dancing, singing and basically hell lot of fun.
+Sangeet or the musical night is one of the most enjoyable wedding ceremonies where inhibitions are done away with, and it’s all dancing, singing and basically hell lot of fun.
 The bride and groom’s family compete with each other in a friendly way to see which side has nailed it.
 One can see people of all age groups dance to tunes like Kala Chashma, Slow Motion or Rowdy Baby.
-The musical night these days is a scene straight out of a Bollywood Movie and this wedding trend has become a common feature in South Indian weddings too.
+The musical night these days is a scene straight out of a Bollywood Movie, and this wedding trend has become a common feature in South Indian weddings too.

 Sangeet rehearsals are more of a family reunion before the wedding as it is a great opportunity to unwind and enjoy before the D-Day.
 For relatives and friends who cannot come to practice their dance steps, technology has aided the process.
 The choreographers record the dance moves in a video which can then be rehearsed later as per the person’s convenience.
 From getting people who are hesitant to get on stage to come forward and dance to selecting the songs, the choreographers will do it all.
-In order to up their D-Day game, couples are hiring professional choreographers who plan and execute the whole sangeet night.
+To up their D-Day game, couples are hiring professional choreographers who plan and execute the whole sangeet night.

-We have seen destination weddings in the past but destination pre-wedding is something which almost every couple wants to get done.
+We have seen destination weddings in the past, but destination pre-wedding is something which almost every couple wants to get done.
 One of the queries we often get from our clients is getting a pre-wedding shoot done in picturesque locations across India.
 Pre-wedding shoots are getting bigger and larger-than-life.
 Rather than doing it the typical way, couples are breaking away from the clutter and thinking out of the box.
-Destination pre-wedding shoots is a great opportunity for the couple to experience a place that they had never been to before.
+Destination pre-wedding shoots are a great opportunity for the couple to experience a place that they had never been to before.

-From the beautiful beaches of Goa to forts in Rajasthan, there are plenty of options for a couple to choose from to make their destination pre wedding shoot magical and mesmerising.
+From the beautiful beaches of Goa to forts in Rajasthan, there are plenty of options for a couple to choose from to make their destination pre-wedding shoot magical and mesmerising.
 These pre-wedding shoots are done, based on various themes, like instances- underwater theme, simply traditional, semi-casuals.
 Forts, palaces, mansions, open-fields, road, beach, hotels are some of the places couples choose in as shoot locations.